dontloo/dontloo.github.io/_posts/blog/2017-4-25-naive-bayes-and-logistic-regression.md

 ### Introduction
-Naive Bayes and logistic regression are two basic machine learning models that are compared frequently, espcially as the generative/discriminative counterpart of one another.
+Naive Bayes and logistic regression are two basic machine learning models that are compared frequently, especially as the generative/discriminative counterpart of one another.
 However at first sight it seems these two methods are rather different.
-In naive Bayes we just count the frequencice of features and labels while in linear regression we optimize the parameters with regard to some loss function.
+In naive Bayes we just count the frequencies of features and labels while in linear regression we optimize the parameters with regard to some loss function.
-If we express theses two models as probablistic graphical models, we'll see excatly how they are related.
+If we express theses two models as probabilistic graphical models, we'll see exactly how they are related.

 ### Graphical Models
 ![disvsgen](https://raw.githubusercontent.com/dontloo/dontloo.github.io/master/images/gen.png)